 While in a crowd of thousands (Luke 12:1), persons brought up an incident where Pontius ordered his army to go into the temple in Jerusalem with their weapons drawn where the Galilean Jews were offering sacrifices.
-And he had his soldiers slaughter the Galileans.
-Following this massacre, it states that Pilate had mixed and co-mingled the blood of the victims with the blood of the animal sacrifices.
+Moreover, he had his soldiers slaughter the Galileans.
+Following this massacre, it states that Pilate had mixed and co-mingled the victims' blood with the blood of the animal sacrifices.
 Today, this is what we could call a premeditated murder.

-By comparison, we may recall the tragedy of the Boston marathon bombing that occurred on April 15, 2013.
-A peaceful and joyous sporting event was interrupted by two explosions that cut down two women and an 8-year-old child, and left several wounded, many of whom lost their ligaments or required physical amputations.
+By comparison, we may recall the tragedy of the Boston Marathon bombing on April 15, 2013.
+A peaceful and joyous sporting event was interrupted by two explosions that cut down two women and an 8-year-old child and left several wounded, many of whom lost their ligaments or required physical amputations.

-The previous year, July 20, 2012, twelve people were killed and 58 were wounded in a shooting at an Aurora, Colorado, movie theater screening of the new Batman film.
-The gunman, age 24, was dressed head-to-toe in protective tactical gear, and set off two devices of some kind before shooting up the theater with several guns, two of which police recovered at the scene.
+The previous year, on July 20, 2012, twelve people were killed, and 58 were wounded in a shooting at an Aurora, Colorado, movie theater screening of the new Batman film.
+The gunman, age 24, was dressed head-to-toe in protective tactical gear and set off two devices of some kind before shooting up the theater with several guns, two of which police recovered at the scene.

-Then there were the 32 killed at Virginia Tech University in Blacksburg, Virginia on April 16, 2007.
-The gunman: a 23-year-old student, went on a shooting spree killing people in two locations and wounded an undetermined number of others on campus.
+Then was the 32 killed at Virginia Tech University in Blacksburg, Virginia, on April 16, 2007.
+The gunman: a 23-year-old student, went on a shooting spree, killing people in two locations and wounding an undetermined number of others on campus.

-If Jesus were on earth today, and people described these events in search of an explanation, I think many people might be shocked by His response.
+If Jesus were on earth today, and people described these events in search of an explanation, many people might be shocked by His response.
 In Luke 13, Jesus responds with two critical truths regarding tragedies and calamities.
-And in addressing the crowd (and people today) He both dispels error and He warns the unrepentant.
+And in addressing the crowd (and people today), He both dispels error and warns the unrepentant.

 I. Victims of Tragedies Are Not Worse Sinners Than Those Whose Lives are Spared